"We are not [here] working for the American people.

 All due respect, Mr. Minority Leader, that's been the case since ........ohhhhh..........the Korean War.

-Wisconsin native, conservative critic of everything.
-"Liberalism is the modern and morbid habit of always sacrificing the normal to the abnormal" --G K Chesterton "Once abolish the God, and the government becomes the God." ---G K Chesterton "The only objective of Liberty is Life" --G K Chesterton "Fallacies do not cease to be fallacies because they become fashions" --G K Chesterton "A man can never have too much red wine, too many books, or too much ammunition." -- Rudyard Kipling
+Wisconsin native.
+"The true soldier fights not because he hates what is in front of him, but because he loves what is behind him."--GKC "Liberalism is the modern and morbid habit of always sacrificing the normal to the abnormal" --G K Chesterton "The only objective of Liberty is Life" --G K Chesterton "A man can never have too much red wine, too many books, or too much ammunition." -- Rudyard Kipling

 A source with knowledge of the testimony in these fake impeachment hearings tells me that there were four professional transcribers who were listening in on the call, for purposes of preparing a written transcript.
 The four people wrote down what they each heard, then brought their transcriptions together, harmonized them, and decided as a group what the best transcript of the call was....More interesting: what the Hell is LtCol Vindman, USA and war-hero, trying to pull here?